Learning Adaptive Dexterous Grasping from Single Demonstrations: Experiments

 \subsubsection{\textbf{Results}}

-As shown in \tabref{tab:real}, our method consistently achieves strong performance, maintaining at least a $90\%$ success rate across objects.
-In contrast, the baseline fails on all three objects, which is expected given its near-zero success rate in simulation. \figref{fig:qualitative} presents qualitative results, illustrating the robot grasping objects with different poses.
+\short{As shown in \tabref{tab:real}, our method consistently achieves strong performance, maintaining at least a $90\%$ success rate across objects.
+In contrast, the baseline fails on all three objects, as expected given its near-zero success rate in simulation. \figref{fig:qualitative} shows qualitative results, illustrating the robot grasping objects with different poses.}